vsillan/game-server-programming-course/presentations/intro.md

 - Player to player interaction: can be anything from real-time multiplayer to chat and facilitating in-game economies
 - Persisting the data can be: saving profiles, maintaining a game world etc.
 - Authorizing the player actions is key to competitive games, the assumption is that the client can always be hacked and thus all critical client actions should be verified by the server
-- Data analytics is a growing field in gaming (many games that are provided as service usually have a person or even a team dedicated to data analytics)
+- Data analytics is a growing field in gaming (many games that are provided as a service usually have a person or even a team dedicated to data analytics)

 ---